LeopoldoGurgel/myeasyreadme/README.md

 2 - After installing node, go to the directory containing this application an open it on your command line.

-3 - Once you're in the right directory at your command line, install inquirer.js by running this line of code: npm i inquirer
+3 - Once you're in the right directory at your command line, install the node packages needed by running this line of code: npm i

-4 - Finally, after having Node and Inquire installed, on your command line, run: node index.js
+4 - Now, on your command line, run: node index.js

 5 - The questions will print automatically.
-Answer all of them and at the end, a Readme file will be generated with the same name of your project.
+Answer all of them and a Readme file will be generated with the same name of your project in the markdowns folder.